 “Jumping into a new big project could be fine for some, and counter-productive for others,” Thompson says.
 “A new, exciting project could be a great way to … be excited about the future.
 When this could be counterproductive, though, is when it’s being used as a distraction to our feelings or a sole means to solve the problem [of post-wedding blues].”

-So, if you’re starting that business or adding a puppy to your family because it’s something you truly want, it can be a great way to transition to your new, post-wedding life.
-But if you’re doing it just because you need to fill the void left by wedding planning or to avoid your feelings of post-wedding sadness?
+So, if you’re making major life changes like buying a new home or looking for a new job because it’s something you truly want, it can be a great way to transition to your new post-wedding life.
+But if you’re doing it just because you need to build a new life to fill the void left by wedding planning or to avoid your feelings of post-wedding sadness?
 Not the best idea.

-The post-wedding blues is a completely normal experience that plenty of couples experience.
+The post-wedding blues is a completely normal experience that plenty of brides and grooms experience.
 If you find that you can’t shake your sadness—or it’s getting in the way of living your life and enjoying your marriage—make sure to reach out and ask for help.

 “If these feelings just will not subside, it’s best not to ignore them—there could be something more going on,” Thompson says.
 “Talk to your physician or make an appointment with a local therapist.”